-- 4.1 Unless otherwise specified herein, the permittee shall be in compliance with all requirements contained herein upon issuance of this permit. - 4.2 Except as otherwise specified herein, the permittee shall submit to the Permit Board and to the Administrator of EPA Region IV a certification of compliance with permit terms and conditions, including emission limitations, standards, or work practices, by January 31 for the preceding calendar year.
+- 4.1 Unless otherwise specified herein, the permittee shall be in compliance with all requirements contained herein upon issuance of this permit. - 4.2 Except as otherwise specified herein, the permittee shall submit to the Permit Board and to the Administrator of EPA Region IV a certification of compliance with terms and conditions contained in this permit (including emission limitations, standards, or work practices) by January 31 of each year for the preceding calendar year.
 If the permit was reissued or modified during the course of the preceding calendar year, the compliance certification shall address each version of the permit.
-Each compliance certification shall include the following: - (a) the identification of each term or condition of the permit that is the basis of the certification; - (b) the compliance status; - (c) whether compliance was continuous or intermittent; - (d) the method(s) used for determining the compliance status of the source, currently and over the applicable reporting period; - (e) such other facts as may be specified as pertinent in specific conditions elsewhere in this permit.
+Each compliance certification shall include the following information: - (a) The identification of each term or condition of the permit that is the basis of the certification; - (b) The compliance status; - (c) Whether compliance was continuous or intermittent; - (d) The method(s) used for determining the compliance status of the source, currently and over the applicable reporting period; - (e) Such other facts as may be specified as pertinent in specific conditions elsewhere in this permit.

 (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.C(5)(a), (c), & (d).)
+2, R. 6.3.C(5)(a), (c), and (d).)